Plague (1979 film): Release

 The film was released theatrically in the United States by Group 1 International Distribution Organization Ltd. in January 1979.

 The film was released on DVD in the United Kingdom from Prism Leisure Corporation as part of a 4-film collection (with Bram Stoker's Legend of the Mummy 2, Howling IV: The Original Nightmare and Night of the Living Dead) on October 7, 2002.
 It was also release individually from Prism Leisure, and by Digital Entertainment Ltd in 2008.
 As of 2018, the film has still not been officially released on DVD in the United States.

 Reception

 Creature Feature gave the movie two out of five stars.
 TV Guide found that the focus on the scientists in charge of finding the cure to be a plus, that overall the movie was laughable.
-Moira also gave the movie two stars, finding it dull and offereing nothing original in the plague movie genre.
-It also found the production values to be shabby and its portrayal of a biolab's operating procedues to be lacking.
+Moira also gave the movie two stars, finding it dull and offering nothing original in the plague movie genre.
+It also found the production values to be shabby and its portrayal of a biolab's operating procedures to be lacking.